kenjennings/Atari-Pet-Frogger/README_Porting.md

 Programming the Atari computers is considerably easier than the 2600.
 In fact, by comparison, the Atari computers allow downright lazy coding.
 The graphics chips generate the playfield text and graphics and Player/Missile overlay graphics without direct CPU intervention.
 The program simply arranges the data in memory and tells the graphics hardware where to find everything.
 An Atari computer game is free to spend more time on complex game logic.

-The Atari systems were popular in their time, selling several million of units, and around the 1982 to 1983 years they were very popular targets for software developers.
+The Atari systems were popular in their time, selling several million units, and around the 1982 to 1983 years they were very popular targets for software developers.
 But, everything was not ported to all computers.
 Each computer model had games written for them that may have been ported to only a limited number of other systems that possibly did not include the Ataris, or may not have been ported to any other computer at all.

 Porting other systems games to the Atari is an entertaining and educational experience.
-The programmer learns how other computers worked, devises ways the Atari can represent the same/similar thing using different graphics architecture and gives one an appreciation for how much can be done with tiny amounts of memory.
+The programmer learns how other computers worked, devises ways the Atari can represent the same/similar screen display using a different graphics architecture, and gives one an appreciation for how much can be done with tiny amounts of memory.

 ---